LeonardoSpi/erl_assignment1/Readme.md

 	- **'hints_server'** Start a service server node which will associate IDs to different hints source from a list picked randomly.
 When a consistent hypothesis is randomly generated with three hints from the same source ID, the ID is saved as a rosparam in the parameter server.
-When the hints_server receives a request it answers with a string made by "ID, who/what/where, hint".
+When the hints_server receives a request it answers with a string made by "ID, who/what/where, hint", the hint is deleted from the list to prevent the user to pick it multiple times.

 	- **'goal_server'** Start a service server for random goals.

-	- **'robot_controller'** Start service client that asks the server for a goal and then commands the robot to reach it.
-Respawn and output are set to True, so that the once a goal is reached the client will send another request and the output will be printed to screen.
+	- **'robot_controller'** An automated state machine that navigates throught random goals in order to find hints.
+When a consistent hypothesis is found the 		robot_controller check whether the ID corresponds to the one saved in the parameter server by the hints_server.
+If the guess is correct the node shuts down, otherwise it continues.

 ## Custom Nodes